 Robotic Music and Automata

-Participants learn the programming and electronics in order to animate mechanical objects using real-time MIDI control and sequencing techniques.
+Participants develop programming, electronics, and mechanical engineering skills in order to animate mechanical objects over a software timeline using real-time MIDI control and sequencing.
 By examining physical examples of instruments and artwork, this class explores a practical approach to constructing mechanical musical instruments and animatronic sculptures.

-Students learn basic MIDI programming/recording, construction, and basic electronics utilizing power transistors, mosfets, and relays.
+Students learn MIDI programming/recording, construction, and basic electronics utilizing power transistors, mosfets, and relays.
 They are exposed to a variety of mechanisms and actuators, AC/DC solenoids, motors, and lights as well as the control functionality of microcontrollers and software.
-By using MIDI, participants learn techniques to perform, record, and edit movements over a piano-roll-like timeline in software.
-This technique sidesteps years of programming and allows students to explore robotic movements utilizing the fluid workflow within a digital workstation.
-The main goal of this class is to develop mechanical devices that can be scaled up to be installed in a gallery or used as instruments to perform with in a live setting.
+By using MIDI, participants learn techniques to perform, record, and edit movements over a piano roll timeline in software.
+This technique sidesteps years of programming and allows students to explore movement within the fluid workflow of a computer workstation.
+They can orchestrate mechanical music, produce narrative animatronic puppet performances, and develop sound installations among many other possibilities.
+The final goals of this class are to learn the process of prototyping and to develop robotic devices that can be scaled up to be installed in a gallery or used as instruments to perform with in a live setting.

 Topics: A Brief Presentation/Seminar on Mechanical Music, Automata, Kinetic and Robotic Artworks, Experimental Musical Instruments